Fossil history of flowering plants: Cretaceous

 Whereas the earth had previously been dominated by ferns and conifers, angiosperms quickly spread during the Cretaceous.
 They now comprise about 90% of all plant species including most food crops.
 It has been proposed that the swift rise of angiosperms to dominance was facilitated by a reduction in their genome size.
 During the early Cretaceous period, only angiosperms underwent rapid genome downsizing, while genome sizes of ferns and gymnosperms remained unchanged.
 Smaller genomes—and smaller nuclei—allow for faster rates of cell division and smaller cells.
 Thus, species with smaller genomes can pack more, smaller cells—in particular veins and stomata—into a given leaf volume.
 Genome downsizing therefore facilitated higher rates of leaf gas exchange (transpiration and photosynthesis) and faster rates of growth.
 This would have countered some of the negative physiological effects of genome duplications, facilitated increased uptake of carbon dioxide despite concurrent declines in atmospheric CO_{2} concentrations, and allowed the flowering plants to outcompete other land plants.

-The oldest known fossils definitively attributable to angiosperms are reticulated monosulcate pollen from the late Valanginian (Early or Lower Cretaceous - 140 to 133 million years ago) of Italy and Israel, likely representing basal angiosperms.
+The oldest known fossils definitively attributable to angiosperms are reticulated monosulcate pollen from the late Valanginian (Early or Lower Cretaceous - 140 to 133 million years ago) of Italy and Palestine, likely representing basal angiosperms.

 The earliest known macrofossil confidently identified as an angiosperm, Archaefructus liaoningensis, is dated to about 125 million years BP (the Cretaceous period), whereas pollen considered to be of angiosperm origin takes the fossil record back to about 130 million years BP, with Montsechia representing the earliest flower at that time.

 Adaptive radiation in the Cretaceous created many flowering plants, such as Sagaria in the Ranunculaceae.